Skip to content

 Tress Walmsley

-Tress Walmsely was appointed as the InterGrain CEO in 2012.
+Tress Walmsley was appointed as the InterGrain CEO in 2012.
 InterGrain is a national cereal breeding business.
 Having joined the business at inception in 2007 as the first staff member, Tress played an integral role in governance, developing operating systems and building the company’s commercial platform.

 Tress has over 20 years of agribusiness experience and prior to working for InterGrain, spent over ten years with DPIRD in a variety of roles.
 During this time, she played an industry leadership role in the development of the Australian grains industry 'End Point Royalty' collection system which has enabled cereal breeding in Australia to become commercially sustainable.